EdgarAllenExile/notehub/Misc Notes/Structural Components.md

 You cannot create an instance of an interface directly.
 To use the functionality, you must implement the members through a class or struct.

+#### Poetic Musings

+Interfaces are hard typed in C#, however they are not in other languages and do not need to be.
+The Interface is the client facing API portion of a component.
+Anything in a program that does work has a corrasponding interface, even if it is not known as such (in c#).

+A function has an "interface", which is its signature.
+The signature defines the return type and the parameters the function accepts.
+Interfaces do not have any special powers, they only define how existing code would interact with an object or the wider program.
+The interface is used to seperate this "contract" (between component and program) from the internal working of the component.

 #### Questions and Comments

 Apparently you can delegate the implementing of an interface's methods to child classes / objects / components??